 “SRV meets AC/DC, OMG and WTF?!!!
 Not sure I’ve ever heard anything quite like Cain’s guitar playing.” – Bones & Blues Productions

 Gary Cain is a Canadian-born guitarist, singer, and songwriter with one foot planted firmly in the blues, and the other foot planted in seemingly everything else.
-He’s been called “ridiculously talented” and a “jaw-dropper” by Blues Matters Magazine.
+He’s been called “ridiculously talented” and a “jaw-dropper” by Blues Matters Magazine, and has performed at dozens of major festivals around the world.

 The foundation of his virtuosic style was laid via marathon practice sessions as a youngster in his parents’ basement.
 “Back then it’s all I would do some days – sometimes 13, 14 hours a day.
 I’d have to be reminded to eat.” says Cain.